 - Gaitore Ki Chhatriyan is the royal crematorium grounds for the Kachhwaha community, a Rajput clan who ruled for years.
 Today you will find a cluster of graves, with stunning buildings, statues and decorations.
 It’s a lovely place to take pictures and one of the sights in Jaipur that I would like to visit a next time.

 - Birla Mandir is a huge temple made of white marble, dedicated to Lord Vishnu and Goddess Lakshmi.
 In contrast to the traditional Hindu temple, you will find influences from various other religions here, something that can be seen in the many decorations.
-It is an important shrine and therefore Jaipur highlight.
+It is an important shrine and therefore one of the highlights of Jaipur.

 Keep in mind that it will take you 3 to 4 hours to get to the National park.
 Then, you will be in the park for a few hours tour, to return to Jaipur at the end of the day.
-Do you have more money to spend and are you looking for an unforgettable experience?
-Try to stay in one of the luxury lodges around the park such as The Oberoi Vanyavilas, Sher Bagh and Khem Villas.
+These are some interesting tours.

 Getting around in Jaipur